Please ensure Javascript is enabled for purposes of website accessibility

 Are You a Title 1 School?

 Museum Access Funds are available to fund annual Nature to You memberships for qualified Title I schools.
-All ‘23 - ‘24 scholarships have been awarded.
+Applications for the '24-'25 school year will open on Monday, August 5.
 If you have any questions, please email us at loanprogram@sdnhm.org or call us at 619.255.0236.

-Join the Nature to You Loan Program to borrow a specimen or teacher kit from our library.
-The collection includes more than 1,300 specimens that represent the biologic and geologic diversity of the southwestern United States, Baja California, and the world!
-Membership makes a great gift for teachers.
+Join the Nature to You Loan Program and gain access to more than 1,300 specimens and over 15 different teacher kits.
+Our collection represents the biologic and geologic diversity of the southwestern United States, Baja California, and the world!

 This opportunity allows for a one-time loan of up to four specimens from the program.
 Loan duration is one week.